The braces around an expression denote a function. Because this

 function or a monad.

-In the remainder of this page, a green box, like the one below, indicates
+In the remainder of this page, a colored box, like the one below, indicates

 code.
-Go ahead, klick it!
+Go ahead, click it!
 Then use the back button to return to

 When running the above code, Klong will respond